bluesky-social/atproto-website/content/guides/overview.md

 ## Algorithmic choice

-As with Web search engines, users are free to select their indexers.
-Each feed, discovery section, or search interface is integrated into the PDS while being served from a third party service.
+As with Web search engines, users are free to select their aggregators.
+Feeds, App Views, and search indices can be provided by independent third parties, with requests routed by the PDS based on user configuration.

 ![Algorithmic choice](/img/algorithmic-choice.jpg)